iwanders/gps_track_pod/README.md

 ## Hardware

 I'm no longer using these devices, I tore one down.
-The case was (probably ultrasonicly welded) hard to take apart.
+The case was (probably ultrasonicly welded (`ABS+10%GP` on the inside)) hard to take apart.
 Battery was 3.7v/ 500mAh / 1,885 Wh Li-polymer battery KY00404858, KPL 652631, 081A12004.

 Sallient ICs, all under an RF shield, with the GPS, Unknown M781 and 24M01R6 together being in a subgroup of the RF shield.